We welcome corrections

 publicity.
 Horn then decided to go it alone as a cattle detective,

-turning up in Wyoming in 1894 working for the beef barons.
+Wyoming in 1894 working for the beef barons.

 Horn denied killing anyone for the